UN group approves standards for tracking airline emissions

 One of the most contentious issues under discussion in Montreal was a change in the definition of alternative fuels to include fossil fuels that are marginally cleaner than others.
 Environmentalists worry that could undercut momentum to use biofuels or develop electric-powered planes.
 Some European countries had expressed opposition to the change, but an airline group called the Air Transport Action Group said the UN group approved it.

-“We think that’s quite outrageous and fossil fuels have no place in a global planet-protection policy,” said Brad Schallert, a climate activist with the World Wildlife Fund.
+“We think that’s quite outrageous and fossil fuels have no place in a global planet-protection policy,” said Brad Schallert, deputy director for international climate cooperation at the World Wildlife Fund.

 Annie Petsonk of the Environmental Defense Fund said the blessing of fossil fuels that are at least 10 percent cleaner than conventional fossil fuels “could be a problem for the credibility” of the emissions-reduction scheme.